The Importance of Being Measured

 God is in the details.
 Which of us has not heard that or the reverse ‘The Devil is in the details’.
 What each is trying to say is that we need to pay attention to the small things in every project for the result to turn out the way we want.
 This is never more true when it comes to knitting a garment such as a sweater.
 We need to start by taking the right measurements in the right way at the right spots.

 It's best to ask a friend in your pod to help with measurements.
 But if you are practicing social distancing, you can do this by standing in front of a mirror.
 For circumference measurements, wrap the tape around your body with enough give so that two fingers fit comfortably between yourself and the tape measure.

-You will need a flexible tape measure, a pad of paper or a computer and maybe a straight knitting needle, but that last is not entirely necessary.
+You will need a flexible tape measure, a pad of paper or a computer and optionally a straight knitting needle.

 Across the Shoulders – Make sure the tape is straight and measure across the back from the ‘bump’ on the top of each shoulder.